In less than 5 minutes, you can enjoy fluffy rice topped with tender turkey and broccoli, mixed with sour cream and covered in melted Cheddar cheese.

 One of the key components to this recipe’s quick-cooking time is our Minute® Ready to Serve Microwavable Rice cups.
 These perfectly-portioned cups are heated in the microwave for just 1 minute!
 You can even make this a whole grain recipe by using Minute® Ready to Serve Brown Rice.
 Try any of our other favorites like this microwavable Egg Fried Rice and other top recipes to make in the microwave.

 As this recipe calls for turkey, it’s a perfect opportunity for using up leftover Thanksgiving leftovers.
-Any other time of year, use up leftovers from a Sunday roast turkey or chicken.
+Any other time of year, use up leftovers from a Sunday roast turkey or one of our Chicken and Rice recipes.
 Leftover cranberry sauce, too?
 Use that to whip up a few Jasmine Rice and Dried Cranberry Cookies for dessert!